Warrenwood Manor

 Warrenwood Manor is a historic property located in Danville, Kentucky, USA.
 The manor was built in 1856 by Samuel and John Fourche Warren, sons of the Revolutionary War veteran and legislator William Warren.
 The Warren family moved several times before finally locating upon the present site.
 The property has been occupied by prominent owners including the Reed, Warren and Shelby families, in the order in which they are named.
 The architecture of the home includes diamond shaped window panes across the front, a wide hand carved door and window facings and massive enameled white mantels.

-Location

-The historic home is located at 3044 US-127 Danville, KY 40422.
-Danville is a small town in Boyle County located in central Kentucky.

 History

 The construction of Warrenwood by the Warren brothers, John (1806–1863) and Samuel Warren (1807–1878), sons of William Warren (1771–1825), began in 1840 and was completed in 1856.
 Mrs. William Warren used the home to entertain guests such as the Card Club and Daughters of the American Revolution.
 The Warren family lived in the home until 1908, when it was sold.
 The name Warrenwood is derived from that of the original owner and builder.
 In 1933 Warrenwood was sold at auction to Henry Hudson, who purchased 379 acres for $53.05 per acre from the Joint Stock & Land Bank, Lexington.
 After his death, Hudson's widow and two daughters operated the Warrenwood farm.
 The property was in possession of the family for over 21 years.
 In 1976, Warrenwood was completely renovated by the H.C.
 Abbott family.
 Warrenwood was listed on the National Register of Historic Places in 1977.
 The fight to preserve Warrenwood came in 1990 when US Highway 127 was being widened to four lanes between Danville and Junction City.
 During this time, the owner of Warrenwood, Mary Oldham, fought to preserve her home and the entrance to her property.
 After Mary Oldham's attempts, the state reviewed the road work in order to lessen the impact on Warrenwood and preserve the property.